electronicvan/RIchCoin/README.md

     sudo -E easy_install appscript

-Using the wallet:
+Accessing the wallet (Linux & Mac):
 ----
-The gui wallet is in ./RIchCoin/src/qt and the daemon in ./RIchCoin/src directories.
+The gui wallet is in ./RIchCoin/src/qt and the daemon(background) wallet in ./RIchCoin/src directories.

 **Note**: If you see something like 'Killed (program cc1plus)' run ```dmesg``` to see the error(s)/problems(s).
 This is most likely caused by running out of resources.
 You may need to add some RAM or add some swap space.